Psykotikism/Mutant_Tanks/README.md

  * @param mode			1 = Load general settings, 2 = 1 + load type settings, 3 = Load admin settings
  **/
 forward void MT_OnConfigsLoaded(const char[] subsection, const char[] key, const char[] value, int type, int admin, int mode);

 /**
+ * Called when the Tank is passed on to another player or bot.
+ * Use this forward to copy over any stats for the Tank's new owner.
+ *
+ * @param oldTank		Client index of the previous owner.
+ * @param newTank		Client index of the new owner.
+ **/
+forward void MT_OnCopyStats(int oldTank, int newTank);

+/**
  * Called when a player uses the "sm_st_info" command.